Kra–Dai languages

-The Kra–Dai languages (/'krɑː.daɪ/ KRAH-dy, also known as Tai–Kadai /'tai.k@,daɪ/ TIE-kə-DYE and Daic /'dai.Ik/ DYE-ik), are a language family in mainland Southeast Asia, southern China, and northeastern India.
+The Kra–Dai languages (/'krɑːdaɪ/ KRAH-dy), also known as Tai–Kadai (/'taik@daɪ/ TY-kə-dy) and Daic (/'dai.Ik/ DY-ik), are a language family in mainland Southeast Asia, southern China, and northeastern India.
 All languages in the family are tonal, including Thai and Lao, the national languages of Thailand and Laos, respectively.
 Around 93 million people speak Kra–Dai languages; 60% of those speak Thai.
 Ethnologue lists 95 languages in the family, with 62 of these being in the Tai branch.

 Names

 The name "Kra–Dai" was proposed by Weera Ostapirat (2000), as Kra and Dai are the reconstructed autonyms of the Kra and Tai branches, respectively.
 "Kra–Dai" has since been used by the majority of specialists working on Southeast Asian linguistics, including Norquest (2007), Pittayaporn (2009), Baxter & Sagart (2014), and Enfield & Comrie (2015).

-The name "Tai–Kadai" is used in many references, as well as Ethnologue and Glottolog, but Ostapirat (2000) and others suggest that it is problematic and confusing, preferring the name "Kra–Dai" instead.
+The name "Tai–Kadai" was used in older references and continues to be used in Ethnologue and Glottolog, but Ostapirat (2000) and others suggest that it is problematic and confusing, preferring the name "Kra–Dai" instead.
 "Tai–Kadai" comes from an obsolete bifurcation of the family into two branches, Tai and Kadai, which had first been proposed by Paul K. Benedict (1942).
 In 1942, Benedict placed three Kra languages (Gelao, Laqua (Qabiao), and Lachi) together with Hlai in a group that he called "Kadai", from ka, meaning "person" in Gelao and Laqua and dai, a form of a Hlai autonym.
 Benedict's (1942) "Kadai" group was based on his observation that Kra and Hlai languages have Austronesian-like numerals.
 However, this classification is now universally rejected as obsolete after Ostapirat (2000) demonstrated the coherence of the Kra branch, which does not subgroup with the Hlai branch as Benedict (1942) had proposed.
 "Kadai" is sometimes used to refer to the entire Kra–Dai family, including by Solnit (1988).
 Adding to the confusion, some other references restrict the usage of "Kadai" to only the Kra branch of the family.

 The name "Daic" is used by Roger Blench (2008).